 Best time to visit?

 Finally, are there good and bad times to visit?

 Given all the city has to offer, you really can’t pick a poor month for a trip to Vienna.
-Although, frankly, late January and February can feel a bit grim in the Austrian winter.
+Although, frankly, January and February can feel a bit grim in the Austrian winter.
 Though that also means fewer crowds, of course.

 If you force me to commit, then the best times are kind of the obvious ones:

 - Second half of November through to early January: the time of the Christmas and New Year markets, which are just wonderful.
 Not to mention the lovely Christmas lights.